quantumlib/Stim/doc/file_format_stim_circuit.md

 ### Target Types

-There are three types of targets that can be given to instructions: qubit targets, measurement record targets, and Pauli targets.
+There are three types of targets that can be given to instructions: qubit targets, measurement record targets, sweep bit targets, and Pauli targets.

 A qubit target refers to a qubit by index.
 There's a qubit `0`, a qubit `1`, a qubit `2`, and so forth.